Medication Search: Boostrix-Polio

 What form(s) does this medication come in?

 Each dose (0.5 mL) of cloudy, white, sterile suspension contains not less than 2.5 Lf of diphtheria toxoid, not less than 5 Lf (20 IU) of tetanus toxoid; 8 μg of pertussis toxoid, 8 μg of filamentous haemagglutinin, 2.5 μg of pertactin (69 kDa outer membrane protein), 40 D-antigen units (DU) of Type 1 poliovirus, 8 DU of Type 2 polio virus and 32 DU Type 3 polio virus.
-Nonmedicinal ingredients: medium 199 (as stabilizer containing amino acids, mineral salts, vitamin and other substances), sodium chloride, water for injection.
+Nonmedicinal ingredients: aluminum, medium 199 (as stabilizer containing amino acids, mineral salts, vitamin and other substances), sodium chloride, water for injection.
 Disodium phosphate, formaldehyde, glutaraldehyde, glycine, monopotassium phosphate, neomycin, polymyxin B, polysorbate 80, and potassium chloride may be present as residues from the manufacturing process.

 How should I use this medication?